Scott M. Abbott

 Scott Abbott, Kamer Zucker Abbott’s managing partner, has spent his legal career exclusively representing employers in all facets of labor and employment law.
 Scott’s current practice involves advising employers on a multitude of labor and employment issues, ranging from hiring to discipline and discharge decisions.
 Scott is an accomplished trial and appellate lawyer and has secured important victories for clients before the Eighth Judicial District Court, the U.S. District Court for the District of Nevada, and the Ninth Circuit Court of Appeals.

 Scott has been listed in Best Lawyers® and has been recognized as a leading Nevada labor and employment lawyer by Chambers USA every year since 2005.
-Best Lawyers® named Scott as the Las Vegas 2018 Lawyer of the Year for Litigation – Labor and Employment and the Las Vegas 2019 Lawyer of the Year in Labor Law for management.
+Best Lawyers® named Scott as the Las Vegas 2021 Lawyer of the Year in Employment Law for management, the Las Vegas 2019 Lawyer of the Year in Labor Law for management, and the 2018 Lawyer of the Year for Litigation – Labor and Employment.
 In 2017, Chambers stated that clients praise Scott for being “extremely hands-on, extremely dedicated, detailed and meticulous in the pursuit of the issues.”
 Chambers has previously commented that Scott “is loved by clients for his ‘excellent communication skills and business savvy.’”
 Scott has received praise for his “ability to be ‘smart and aggressive, while remaining soft-spoken and level headed,’” his “thorough, practical knowledge and personable, thoughtful approach,” and for his “ability to debate without ever offending anybody.”
 Scott has also been named a Super Lawyer by the Mountain States Super Lawyers magazine each year since 2007.

 Scott regularly works with employers on preventive strategies including employee and management training and the development of internal policies and procedures.
 Scott is a popular speaker and author on employment law topics, sharing his knowledge with others in a manner where complex issues can be more easily understood.
 Prior to becoming an attorney, Scott worked as a human resources professional which allowed him to learn the issues which confront employers on a daily basis.
 That experience has been instrumental in his practice assisting clients to achieve their human resources objectives in compliance with applicable laws.